slavrd/tfev4-aws-install/terraform/README.md

 The resource configuration is split in the following modules placed in sub directories.

-* `asg-ec2-instance` - provisions an Auto Scaling group to deploy an EC2 instance with PTFEv4 installed.
+* `asg-ec2-instance` - provisions an Auto Scaling group to deploy an EC2 instance with TFEv4 installed.
 Assumes it is provided an AMI built with the Packer [project](../packer/README.md) in this repository.
 Details on what the module does are in its [readme](./asg-ec2-instance/README.md).

 * `dns` - provisions a CNAME DNS record in AWS route53.
 Details on what the module does are in its [readme](./dns/README.md).

-* `ext-services` - external services needed for the PTFEv4 installation.
+* `ext-services` - external services needed for the TFEv4 installation.
 An PostgreSQL RDS instance and a S3 bucket.
 Details on what the module does are in its [readme](./ext-services/README.md).

-* `network` - network resources needed for the PTFEv4 installation.
+* `network` - network resources needed for the TFEv4 installation.
 A VPC, S3 access point for it and private and public subnets.
 Details on what the module does are in its [readme](./network/README.md).

-* `key-pair` - can create a key pair for the PTFE EC2 instance.
+* `key-pair` - can create a key pair for the TFE EC2 instance.
 Can also be disabled in case an externally created key pair should be used.
 Details on what the module does are in its [readme](./key-pair/README.md).

-* `ec2-instance` - (not used) provisions an EC2 instance with PTFEv4 installed.
-Assumes it is provided an AMI built with the Packer [project](../packer/README.md) in this repository.
-Details on what the module does are in its [readme](./ec-instance/README.md).

 ## Usage